 Free Wi-Fi is available to patients, families and visitors.

 child visits the hospital prior to surgery, some of the equipment may be shown to him or her by a caregiver.

 One thing your child will need to know is that people in the operating room will be wearing surgical clothes to

 The surgical clothing includes the following:

+The surgeon may also wear special glasses that help him or her to see more clearly.
 Children need to be aware that the people in the operating room will be wearing this attire, because they can become frightened if not aware that the staff will be wearing strange clothes.
 If your child is able to visit the hospital before surgery, ask if he or she can play with the gloves, mask, and cap so they are not so scary.

 The following is a brief list of equipment your child may see in the operating room.
 However, each operating room varies depending on the type of surgery being done.
 Also, many children are given medication to help them sleep before going to surgery, and may not be awake enough to notice the equipment.